Walker21122008/CPT-Hasini-And-Ambrose/README.md

 1. Motor brackets were attached to the MDF base plate
 2. Two yellow DC gear motors were mounted in the rear brackets
 3. Rubber wheels were press-fitted onto motor shafts
-4. A caster wheel was mounted at the rear for balance
+4. A caster wheel was mounted at the front for balance
 5. The breadboard was zip-tied flat on top of the base
 6. The Raspberry Pi was mounted below the breadboard layer, connected via a 40-pin GPIO ribbon cable.
 The robot had no shielding, no ramps, and sensors were limited to only one photoresistor sensor